 If you’re using a WordPress site, you have the option of using headings 1-6 in your content.
-However, Heading 1’s should only be used for your title.
+However, use Heading 1 for your title, only.

 If you don’t like the size difference in fonts when using Heading 2, use Heading 3.

 Color is a consideration, too.
-I like the darkest gray, rather than black.
-I think it’s easier on the eye.
+I used to like the darkest gray, rather than black.
+I thought it was easier on the eye.
 However, these are personal preferences.
 Some writers want the distinction, so write in black.
 Remember that your subheadings will stand out either way if you do them in bold.